Moapa, Nevada: Education

 Moapa has a public library, a branch of the Las Vegas-Clark County Library District.

 Infrastructure

 Lying within Moapa is the second tallest structure in Nevada, the 1400 ft Moapa Entravision Tower, located at the coordinates 36°36′3.5″ N, 114°35′9.1″ W.

 The community was home to Reid Gardner Generating Station, a major coal-fired power plant which had been jointly owned by NV Energy and the California Department of Water Resources.
 Three units of this plant shut down in 2014, and the remaining unit shut down in 2017.
+The site has since been redeveloped into the Reid Gardner Battery Energy Storage System, wholly owned by NV Energy.